Table Of Contents:

 As for the ears, the ear receives the sound in the form of air pressure, converts it to vibrations that are picked up by nerves.
 These are then transmitted to the brain in a stream of nerve impulses that are recognized as sound.
 However, people with Autism have a sensory processing disorder.

-In their case, information generated by the senses are interpreted differently.
+In their case, information generated by the senses is interpreted differently.
 This affects the way one perceives the environment and changes how autistic people react to the information.

 In some cases, these effects are beneficial while others can be distracting, distressing and uncomfortable.
 One of the beneficial effects of the autistic condition is the fact that autistic children are better in detecting movements and various patterns compared to neurotypical people.